 In 2004, The Priory Institute entered into a partnership arrangement with the University of Wales, Lampeter (latterly the University of Wales Trinity Saint David) and accreditation for an honours degree programme in theology was secured.
 Several academic awards ceremonies have been held in Tallaght since 2005, at which certificates and diplomas of higher education in theology from the University of Wales, Lampeter have been presented to students who had successfully completed their studies and were exiting at a specific level of achievement.
 In November 2010, the first graduates – 37 in all – were conferred with a Bachelor of Theology (Honours) degree qualification, along with others who were exiting at certificate or diploma levels.
 This historic occasion marked what might be regarded as the end of an exciting first stage in the Institute’s history.

-Under the current agreement, ITT Dublin ensures that The Priory Institute delivers, manages and monitors its academic programmes in accordance with the quality assurance policies and practices already in existence for the suite of programmes offered by ITT Dublin.
-Based on this exciting partnership with ITT Dublin, The Priory Institute is now in a position to offer several major and minor awards programmes, including certificate, higher certificate, diploma, ordinary degree and honours degree programmes.
-All academic programmes offered by The Priory Institute today are validated by ITT Dublin, which has delegated authority from QQI (Quality and Qualifications Ireland) to issue academic awards.
+Under the current agreement, TU Dublin ensures that The Priory Institute delivers, manages and monitors its academic programmes in accordance with the quality assurance policies and practices already in existence for the suite of programmes offered by TU Dublin.
+Based on this exciting partnership with TU Dublin, The Priory Institute is now in a position to offer several major and minor awards programmes, including certificate, higher certificate, diploma, ordinary degree, honours degree and masters degrree programmes.
+All academic programmes offered by The Priory Institute today are validated by TU Dublin, which has delegated authority from QQI (Quality and Qualifications Ireland) to issue academic awards.
 QQI is responsible to the Irish government for maintaining the ten-level NFQ (National Framework of Qualifications).